Modern Canna is proud to be the only certified Leafly partner in Florida.

 • Terpenes – There are an estimated 200 terpenes found in hemp.
 We test for the most common terpenes, which are essential for the hemp’s aroma and botanical effects.

 • Residual solvents – Solvents are needed to extract cannabinoids from the raw plant.
-However, residual solvents left behind include contaminants like butane and propane.
+However, residual solvents left behind include contaminants like butane and propane, just to name a few.

 • Moisture content – We use a drying method or moisture balance instrument to test for a hemp sample’s water weight.

-• Heavy metals – Heavy metals can pass onto the hemp from contaminated soil/water or vape pens.
-Modern Canna tests for harmful metals like lead, mercury, cadmium, lead, etc.
+• Heavy metals – Heavy metals can pass onto the hemp from contaminated soil/water or hardware, such as vape pens.
+Modern Canna tests for harmful metals like arsenic, lead, mercury, cadmium, chromium, etc.

 • Microbial impurities – Detecting and identifying harmful microbial content.
 This includes those found in the raw plant, such as mold, yeast, aspergillus, and E. Coli.